 (5) School Response to Absence.
 When notified by a family member, caregiver, or eligible student of an excused or unexcused absence, schools must:

-(a) Allow work missed by the student to be made up within a reasonable period of time following the return to school, at a minimum of one day per day absent.
+(a) Follow their school district’s adopted school board grading policies aligning with ORS 339.280 or allow work missed by the student to be made up within a reasonable period of time following the return to school, at a minimum of one day per day absent.
 Schools must work with students to determine what is reasonable based upon the student needs, academic situation, and amount of make up work to be completed.
 For a planned absence, schools should provide homework prior to the absence.
 Evaluation of student work received within the allowable time following return to school shall not incur a penalty or grade reduction related to being late.

 (b) Offer equitable access to community, academic, and social/emotional resources.
 Resources must be culturally and linguistically responsive and support mental/behavioral health and physical well-being.